 The final step is to specify the configuration file of picgo core in the vs-picgo settings.
 Refer to the official documentation:

 The default configuration file for picgo is ~/.picgo/config.json.
-The ~ represents the user directory.
-The user directories are different on different systems.
+Where ~ represents the user directory.
+The user directory may vary depending on the operating system.

 For Linux and macOS, it is ~/.picgo/config.json.